sourceincite/sourceincite.github.io/_posts/0000-00-00-busting-ciscos-beans-hardcoding-your-way-to-hell.md

 /*      */   }
 ```

-<p markdown="1" class="cn">Then `PostgresWrapper.retrieveFile` is called with the same arguments as well as the `xmlDocs` string.
-I had some issues with decompiling this [POJI](https://en.wikipedia.org/wiki/Interface_(Java)) under eclipse which is why the code is missing line numbers.</p>
+Then `PostgresWrapper.retrieveFile` is called with the same arguments as well as the `xmlDocs` string.
+I had some issues with decompiling this [POJI](https://en.wikipedia.org/wiki/Interface_(Java)) under eclipse which is why the code is missing line numbers.

 ```java
 /*      */  public long retrieveFile(String fileName, File destination, String userName, String tableName) throws Exception {